leodeslf/leaf/summs/software-engg/principles.md

 ### Open/Closed Principle (OCP)

-Scalability should always be present, but aditional features should not make changes just for the sake of adaption or customization.
+Scalability should always be present, but additional features should not make changes just for the sake of adaption or customization.
 If something is working and tested, it should be **extended** making use of inheritance or prototyping, **not modified**.

 >A class should be open for extension, but closed for modification.

 ### Liskov Substitution Principle (LSP)

 A derived element should *be* it's base element and more.
-In other words, if S is a subtype of T, then any of type T may be substituted by any S. As a subtype should **inherit** it's parent requirements, and **include additional features** (not replace).
+In other words, if S is a subtype of T, then any of type T may be substituted by any S. As a subtype should **inherit** it's parent requirements, and **include additional features** (not to replace).

 >Derived classes must be able to substitute for their base classes.